 Handling the Self-Study Materials

-Maintain the integrity of the Self-Study materials and email any key documents you received to Accreditation Program staff.
+Maintain the integrity of the Self-Study materials and confidentiality of the information.
+Email any key documents you received during the visit to Accreditation Program staff.

 After the Commission meeting at which the museum is reviewed, you will receive a copy of the Commission’s official decision letter.
 Once that happens, please destroy any remaining materials or notes you have from the visit and remember to maintain the confidentiality of the decision and the museum’s information.